List of asanas

-An asana is a body posture, used in both medieval hatha yoga and modern yoga.
+An asana (Sanskrit: आसन, IAST: āsana) is a body posture, used in both medieval hatha yoga and modern yoga.
 The term is derived from the Sanskrit word for 'seat'.
 While many of the oldest mentioned asanas are indeed seated postures for meditation, asanas may be standing, seated, arm-balances, twists, inversions, forward bends, backbends, or reclining in prone or supine positions.
 The asanas have been given a variety of English names by competing schools of yoga.

 The traditional number of asanas is the symbolic 84, but different texts identify different selections, sometimes listing their names without describing them.
 Some names have been given to different asanas over the centuries, and some asanas have been known by a variety of names, making tracing and the assignment of dates difficult.
 For example, the name Muktasana is now given to a variant of Siddhasana with one foot in front of the other, but has also been used for Siddhasana and other cross-legged meditation poses.
 As another example, the headstand is now known by the 20th century name Shirshasana, but an older name for the pose is Kapalasana.
 Sometimes, the names have the same meaning, as with Bidalasana and Marjariasana, both meaning Cat Pose.